Yawen-mona/CineAI/README.md

-# Movie Recommendations Web Application
+# CineAI - Movie Recommendations Web Application

 This project is a **movie recommendation web application** built with Python, Flask, and OpenAI's Azure GPT-4 API.
 The application allows users to ask for movie recommendations based on specific queries (e.g., genres, themes, or keywords) and receive suggestions with rich details, including movie posters, overviews, ratings, and release dates.